alexewerlof/micromustache/README.md

 # Installation

-You can just download it from the [browser directory](https://github.com/userpixel/micromustache/tree/master/browser) or install it via [npm] (https://npmjs.org/package/micromustache):
+You can just download it from the [browser directory](https://github.com/userpixel/micromustache/tree/master/browser)

+Or install it via [npm] (https://npmjs.org/package/micromustache):

 ```bash
 npm install micromustache